jason-ford-x/proposal-ref-class/README.md

 ---------

 ## Q&A
-**Q**: **Why locally-transparent syntax, why not `myRef.internalValue = newValue` or `myRef.update( newValue )`**
+**Q**: **Why transparent syntax, why not `myRef.internalValue = newValue` or `myRef.update( newValue )`**
-**A**: Such syntax would hide the `Ref` data type behind regular OOP syntax, and since `Ref` is basically 100% side-effect, it needs to be clear that the line is about a `Ref` and 'this line has side-effects'.
+**A**: Such syntax would hide the `Ref` nature behind regular OOP syntax, and since `Ref` is basically 100% side-effect, it needs to be clear when the line of code is about a `Ref` as a way to say 'there will be side-effects'.

 ---------

-## EXTRA
+## Special Treatments

+Since `Ref` is a 'single-value container', it may be suitable for some special treatments, like how `Symbols` was deemed suitable to be used as keys in `Map`.

-### HTMLElement & Ref => linkref keyword
+### HTMLElement

-Some properties of HTML elements have a coerce-to-string behavior, for example `textContent` and `innerHTML`.
-If the RHS of the assignment is entirely a `Ref` instance (no operations), the engine could note this and 'replay' the assignment line whenever the `Ref`'s value changes.

-This would be opt-in via a new leading keyword `linkref`.
-This would go a long way to having a native MVM mechanism.
-Consider the examples below:
+Consider the `HTMLElement` properties `textContent` and `innerHTML`; they have a coerce-to-string behavior on assignment.
+The special treatment would occur when a `Ref` is assigned -- the engine would still get and coerce the Ref's internal value to string and apply that to the actual DOM, but it would bind the assigned `Ref` instance to the property as-is, rather than the coerced-to-string copy that it currently does.
+This effectively means `myElm.textContent = myRef; Ref.is(myElm.textContent, myRef) => true;`

+### Why
+To create a 'live' connection between a value and the element's property without extra wiring, as a way to have a more elegant native MVM mechanism.
+There are 2 possible designs:

+**Innate Behavior of HTMLElement + Ref**
+Opt-in by default; the connection happens automatically when assigning a `Ref` to an HTMLElement's properties.
+When the Ref's internal value changes, the HTMLElement's property is re-generated.
+You opt-out by using `Ref.get()` when doing the initial assignment.

+**Keyword `linkref`**
+Opt-in by adding a new leading keyword `linkref` at the start of the assignment line.

+**Example**
+Consider the examples below demonstrating the live connection.
+The only difference is whether `linkref` is considered necessary to 'turn on' this behavior:

 ```js
 // ** when code changes the value **